FOSSEE/nghdl/tiny85/Readme.md

 3. VHDL, ghdl_access and C files.

 Things to be updated -
-1. Documentation (Since PC implemented in C insted aof VHDL.
+1. Documentation (Since PC implemented in C insted of VHDL).
-2. RJMP needs to be debugged. (giving wrong value at C000)